ajpage74/terraform-foundations-azure/AZURE.md

 https://www.terraform.io/docs/language/resources/provisioners/remote-exec.html
 https://www.terraform.io/docs/cli/commands/taint.html

-**Summary:** In this lab you'll use a provisioner to configure your new web server.
+**Summary:** In this lab you'll use Terraform provisioners to configure your new web server.

 ---
 ### The File Provisioner
 Now that you have a virtual machine let's install a web application on it.
 Terraform does not configure your OS or application settings directly, instead it uses a [provisioner](https://www.terraform.io/docs/language/resources/provisioners/syntax.html).
 Provisioners are designed to run once the first time you do a `terraform apply`.
 They will not run on subsequent applies.
-This is so you don't clobber a running machine by overwriting settings with a configuration script.
+This is so you don't clobber a running machine by overwriting important settings with a configuration script.

 First let's add a **file** provisioner to put our setup script onto the server.
 Copy the following code into the `azurerm_linux_virtual_machine` resource: